rwc3030/nickyp_music_tools_vocal_architect_1001/architect_notes.md

 5. **Comprehensive Testing**: Additional unit tests are needed to cover edge cases and ensure that all components function correctly under various conditions, particularly for the new features being added.

+## Project Status Summary

+### Completed Tasks
+- Reviewed the generated code for logical flow.
+- Checked for edge cases that may not have been handled.
+- Ensured functional integrity across all components.

+### Project Gaps
+- User feedback mechanism is not implemented.
+- Advanced harmony customization features are pending.
+- Comprehensive error handling for unsupported formats is needed.
+- Performance optimization for real-time processing is required.
+- Additional unit tests for edge cases are necessary.

+### Unresolved Issues
+- Bug in harmony generation at maximum harmony level.
+- UI update delay after initiating harmony generation process.